How to Repair Your Credit and Maintain a Healthy Score in Six Easy Steps

 Fortunately, credit bureaus are obligated by law to allow you to resolve any mistakes that you find.
 The procedure is quite simple - you can submit correction requests online, by mail, or over the phone.

-Regardless of the channel you choose, you’ll be required to provide proof of your identity, information about the questionable item, and the documentation needed to prove that it’s false.
+Regardless of the channel you choose, you’ll be required to provide proof of your identity, information about the questionable item, and the documentation needed to prove that the information is indeed false.

 The account issuer may be able to make corrections on its end, which should lead to automatic updates on all three of your credit reports.